GuidoRial/todo-app-MERN/README.md

 <br>
 The only **challenge** I had was hosting this to Heroku, initially I thought I had to host front AND backend there, it took me way too long to realize that I could host the backend there, then modify my queries in the frontend using that link and then hosting the frontend to Vercel, Netlify or Firebase

+### Update - May 2022

+Literally everything about migrating to TypeScript was a challenge, it's literally the first time I use it

 ## What I used

 1. HTML
 2. CSS
 3. JavaScript
+4. TypeScript
-4. React
+5. React
-5. Axios
+6. Axios
-6. NodeJS
+7. NodeJS
-7. Express
+8. Express
-8. MongoDB
+9. MongoDB
-9. Mongoose
+10. Mongoose

 ## Features